madanyc/workfront-learn.en/help/fusion/7-data-structures-and-data-stores/data-stores-walkthrough.md

 ---
 title: Data Stores Walkthrough
 description: Learn how use to a data store to synchronize company names between a list of companies and Workfront using [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
+exl-id: e96fd109-2463-4702-b1bf-b42a6dcd7fc4
 ---
 # Data stores walkthrough